Code-Institute-Submissions/lonneke-dev-ms2/README.md

         1. As a First Time Visitor, I want to easily understand the game I'm about to play.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to get the resutls after playing the game.
+        4. As a First Time Visitor, I want to pause and play the audio whenever I want.

     -   #### Returning Visitor Goals